Pincushion ray

-The pincushion ray (Dasyatis ukpam) or thorny freshwater stingray, is a little-known species of stingray in the family Dasyatidae, found in the rivers and lakes of West and Middle Africa.
+The pincushion ray or thorny freshwater stingray (Fontitrygon ukpam), is a little-known species of stingray in the family Dasyatidae, found in the rivers and lakes of West and Middle Africa.
 A heavy-bodied ray measuring up to 1.2 m across, this species can be distinguished by its rounded pectoral fin disk, reduced or absent stinging tail spine, and—in adults—numerous stout thorns covering its back and tail.
 In lieu of a long tail spine as in other stingrays, the pincushion ray employs these thorny denticles in defense.
 Seldom encountered since it was originally described, this species has been assessed as Critically Endangered by the International Union for Conservation of Nature (IUCN).

 Taxonomy

 John Alexander Smith scientifically described the pincushion ray in 1863, in Proceedings of the Royal Physical Society of Edinburgh.
 He named it ukpam, as that is the local indigenous name for freshwater stingrays.
 Because he saw the single, reduced tail spine of this ray as an intermediate condition between Urogymnus, which is spineless, and Trygon (=Dasyatis), which has one or more spines, Smith coined the genus Hemitrygon (from the Greek hemi meaning "half") for this species.
 Subsequent authors have regarded it as either a member of Dasyatis or Urogymnus.